ben9871/Machine-Learning-phases-of-matter/README.md

 were then used to train a fully forward neural network to perform supervised learning of the thermalised and uncorrelated raw configurations sampled by the Monte Carlo simulation

+###### LATEST COMMIT #########

+Changed the FCN to be more like the one specified in the paper.
+Appropriately gave better results with the following parameters

+"The neural network is composed of an input layer with values determined by the spin configurations, 100-unit hidden layer of sigmoid neurons, and an analogous output layer.
+We use a cross-entropy cost function supplemented with an L2 regularization term to prevent overfitting.
+The neural network is trained using the Adam method for stochastic optimization"

 ####### FILE LIST ###########
 1. Create Ising training and test data.ipynb